octimot/StoryToolkitAI/README.md

 # Setup & Installation

-We're currently working to get the app in a standalone binary version for different operating systems and platforms, so before anything else, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases) - right now there's a Mac M1 version available.
+We're currently working to get the app in a standalone binary version for different operating systems and platforms, so before anything else, check if there is a release available for your OS and platform [here](https://github.com/octimot/StoryToolkitAI/releases/latest) - right now there's a Mac M1 version available.

 But if a binary isn't available, before you attempt something silly like actually installing this tool on your machine, please keep in mind that by clicking on the instructions you will see many computer commands which are the main method